jasqs/FREDtools/docs/source/Documentation/ImgManipulate.rst

 Influence matrix manipulation
 ------------------------------------------------

 Functions for manipulating influence matrices read with :func:`fredtools.getInmFREDSparse`.
-The influence matrix is defined as an instance of a scipy.sparse.csr_matrix or cupy.sparse.csr_matrix object.
-In case of the cupy.sparse.csr_matrix object, the calculations are performed on a GPU.
+The influence matrix is defined as an instance of a scipy.sparse.csr_matrix or cupyx.scipy.sparse.csr_matrix object.
+In case of the cupyx.scipy.sparse.csr_matrix object, the calculations are performed on a GPU.

 .. autofunction:: fredtools.inmSumVec